vhscom/after-dark/README.md

 brew install hugo elinks
 ```

-Then run the install script located in `bin/install`, or just paste this into a terminal and press <kbd>Enter</kbd>:
+Then run the cross-platform install script located in `bin/install`, or just paste this into a terminal and press <kbd>Enter</kbd>:

 ```shell
 curl -s https://codeberg.org/vhs/after-dark/raw/branch/master/bin/install | bash